 About Bariatric Surgery

-Bariatric surgery, also known as weight loss surgery, includes a few different methods to help overweight and obese individuals lose weight.
-Each method is slightly different though they all help limit how much someone can eat before they feel full.
 The goal is that by forcing this reduction in food intake, they start losing weight.
-Bariatric surgery procedures include gastric bypass, lap band surgery, stomach stapling, and the sleeve gastrectomy.
+Bariatric surgery procedures include gastric bypass, lap band surgery, stomach stapling, and sleeve gastrectomy.
 The results and potential risks of each surgery vary based on the person getting it and what is involved in the procedure.

-What these results show, according to the study’s researchers, is that this particular type of gastric bypass procedure is successful at reducing the fat tissues and distributions in the body, not just losing weight overall.
-However, it should be noted that the reduction in pericardial fat didn’t make a difference in the participant’s cardiovascular function following the Roux-en-Y gastric bypass procedure.
+The analysis reveals that the gastric bypass procedure successfully reduces the fat tissues and distributions in the body besides losing weight.
+However, it should be noted that the reduction in pericardial fat didn’t make a difference in the participant’s cardiovascular function following the gastric bypass procedure.

-While the study did not show the reduction of pericardial fat having a significant effect on each person’s cardiovascular function, this doesn’t mean further testing wouldn’t show benefits.
+While the research did not show the reduction of pericardial fat having a significant effect on each person’s cardiovascular function, this doesn’t mean further testing wouldn’t show benefits.
 Pericardial fat has long since been directly linked to cardiovascular health.
-Not to mention weight loss in general from the Roux-en-Y gastric bypass procedure shows significant changes in a variety of conditions following weight loss, such as type 2 diabetes, a risk of heart disease and stroke, high blood pressure, and high cholesterol levels.
+Not to mention weight loss in general from the Roux-en-Y gastric bypass procedure shows significant changes in various conditions following weight loss, such as type 2 diabetes, risk of heart disease and stroke, high blood pressure, and high cholesterol levels.